rafaelromao/keyboards/src/qmk/keyboards/handwired/rafaelromao/hummingbird/readme.md

 Hummingbird, a handwired board built using a [Seeeduino Xiao RP2040](https://pt.aliexpress.com/item/4000131085893.html).

-This board han a programmable LED, used for layer and other statuses indication.
+This board has a programmable LED, used for layer and other statuses indication.
 Some build pictures can be found [here](../../../../../../docs/hummingbird.md).

 ### Hummingbird